Books by David Carle CLICK ON COVERS FOR BOOK DETAILS

 Published in July, 2008, by University of California Press.
 UC Press catalog webpage

 "Carle does an

-excellent job of telling complex social, biological, and physical
+excellent job of telling complex social, biological, and physical stories in a

-interesting."–Neil G. Sugihara, coeditor of Fire
+Sugihara, coeditor of Fire in California's Ecosystems

 "A welcome contribution to the California Natural History Guides series that integrates the natural and cultural history of fire in California in an engaging style."–James K. Agee, author of Steward's Fork and Fire Ecology of Pacific Northwest Forests